ianpatricck/codew/README.md

 ## Knowing the Codew

-This is a method created by me to supply my time in the development of languages with clean and light code, feel free to report errors in the application and errors in writing the code.
+This is a method I created to provide my development time with little code writing, feel free to report errors in the application and errors when writing the project code.

-With this resource, the developer can perform tasks quickly and with better use of the source code, being free to create all his business rules in his own way and define his own standards.
+With this feature, the developer can perform tasks quickly without worrying about writing a block of native code for any purpose.

 ```php
 #!/usr/bin/env php